sunfishcode/annotated-types/README.md

 /// Move the turtle forward `how_far` meters.
 forward: function(
   turtle: turtle,
-  how_far: annotated<f32, "wasi.dev", "units:m">,
+  how_far: annotated<f32, "wasi.dev", "unit:m">,
 )

-/// Turn the turtle left by `how_much`, an angle measured in fractions of
+/// Turn the turtle left by `how_much`, an angle measured as a fraction of
-/// a full circle.
+/// a full circle, where `0.25` means turn left and `0.75` means (effectively)
+/// turn right.
 turn_left: function(
   turtle: turtle,
-  how_much: annotated<f32, "wasi.dev", "units:circ">,
+  how_much: annotated<f32, "wasi.dev", "unit:τ">,
 )

 /// Set the pen color of the turtle to `color`, which is record containing